ufal/teitok-tools/README.md

 Conversion tools to, from, and related to the tokenized TEI/XML format.
 These scripts can be used independently from the [TEITOK](http://www.teitok.org) platform, even though they were build primarily with TEITOK in mind.
 More scripts will be added over time.
+This project also contains a collection of conversion scripts, which are described in the [Wiki](https://github.com/ufal/teitok-tools/wiki).

-Current scripts:
+Current NLP scripts:

 * `	udpipe2teitok.pl` - create TEITOK/XML files parsed with UDPIPE out of raw text files
 * `manatee2teitok.pl` - create a TEITOK project out of an existing KonText corpus